auroragonzalez/GAN/README.md

 ## Credits

-The credits for this code go to [moxiegushi](https://github.com/moxiegushi/pokeGAN).
-I've merely created a wrapper to get people started.
+The credits for this code go to [moxiegushi](https://github.com/moxiegushi/pokeGAN) and  Siraj Raval, I am just experimenting with their previous work.